Infralateral arc

 An infralateral arc (or lower lateral tangent arc) is a rare halo, an optical phenomenon appearing similar to a rainbow under a white parhelic circle.
 Together with the supralateral arc they are always located outside the seldom observable 46° halo, but in contrast to supralateral arcs, infralateral arcs are always located below the parhelic circle.

 The shape of an infralateral arc varies with the elevation of the Sun.
-Between sunrise and before the observed Sun reaches about 50° over Earth's horizon, two infralateral arcs are located on either side (e.g. lateral) of the 46° halo, their convex apexes lying tangent to the 46° halo.
-As the observed Sun reaches above 68° the two arcs unite to a single concave arc tangent to the 46° halo vertically under the Sun.
+Between sunrise and before the observed Sun reaches about 50° over Earth's horizon, two infralateral arcs are located on either side (e.g. lateral) of the 46° halo, their convex apexes lying tangental to the 46° halo.
+As the observed Sun reaches above 68°, the two arcs unite into a single concave arc tangent to the 46° halo vertically under the Sun.

 Infralateral arcs form when sunlight enters horizontally oriented, rod-shaped hexagonal ice crystals through a hexagonal base and exits through one of the prism sides.
 Infralateral arcs occur about once a year.
 They are often observed together with circumscribed halos and upper tangent arcs.